 - Research Methods in Social Anthropology: examines the methodology of anthropological research through close attention to the relationship between method and fieldwork experience.

 Core social science training modules are listed below.
 These are required for recognition of the MRes by the ESRC as a doctoral pathway.
-They are optional without ESRC recognition.
+They are optional for non-ESRC funded students.

 - Being a Social Scientist